Figma Plugin

 Prepare your Figma file

 The plugin works best when your design follows the conventions below.
-Frames that fall outside these conventions still import, but the plugin falls back to flatter heuristics or exports the layer as an image.
+Frames that fall outside these conventions still import, but the plugin uses a flatter fallback or exports the layer as an image.

 Use Auto Layout

 Apply Auto Layout to every frame you plan to import, including nested containers.
 Auto Layout direction, gap, padding, and alignment map one-to-one to Setgreet's Flexbox system.
-Frames without Auto Layout are converted using spatial inference, which produces less accurate results.
+Frames without Auto Layout are converted by positional analysis, which is less accurate.

 Name layers meaningfully

-Layer names drive the component detector.
+Layer names drive component detection.
 A layer called Get Started reads better than Frame 42.
-For exact control, use a type prefix in the layer name:
+For exact control, prefix the layer name with a type in square brackets:

 | Prefix | Maps to |